agenjs/agen-encoding/README.md

 - `code` - code of the character to encode
 - `buf` - buffer where character bytes should be written
-- `idx` - start position in the buffer where encoded bytes should be written It returns the number of encoded bytes.
+- `idx` - start position in the buffer where encoded bytes should be written

+This method returns the number of encoded bytes.

 Example:
 ```javascript